priyankshah7/hypers/docs/source/classification/neural_network.rst

 .. warning::

     This implementation is not intended for large-scale applications.
-    In particular, scikit-learn offers no GPU support.
+    In particular, scikit-learn (which this module wraps around) offers no GPU support.

 **Example**